StarNet Software

 -o <string>, --output <string>

 Output image filename.
-TIF/PNG default to 16-bit unless --eight is used.
+TIFF/PNG default to 16-bit unless --eight is used.

 -m <string>, --mask <string>

 Optional mask output filename.
 Disabled unless provided.
-TIF/PNG default
+TIFF/PNG default

 to 16-bit unless --eight is used.